shakacode/react-validation-layer/README.md

 Validation Layer emits results instantly for all fields that were touched by the user (`changed` or `focused then-> blured`).

-#### `on` sync strategies
+#### `on*` sync strategies
 In most cases validation feedback should be provided as soon as possible, but not too soon.
-The question comes down to when start to provide this feedback.
-Strategies below trigger immediate feedback at the specific moment, e.g. on first blur from the field or on first successful validation.
-To get the meaning of each strategy add the following prefix to its name: "Start to provide as-user-types feedback on..."
+The question comes down to when to start to provide the feedback.
+Strategies below don't provide any feedback until the specific moment, e.g. the first blur from the field or the first successful validation.
+To understand the behavior of each strategy, add the following prefix to its name: "Start providing feedback on..."

 ##### `onFirstChange`
 Validation Layer emits results for the single field as user types.
-Note that first validation will be performed only after first change.
+Note that first feedback will be provided only after first change in this field.

 ##### `onFirstBlur`
 Validation Layer emits results on first blur.
-After first results were emitted—feedback is instant.
+After first results were emitted—feedback is provided on every change in this field.

 ##### `onFirstSuccess`
 Validation Layer emits results on first successful validation.
-After first results were emitted—feedback is instant.
+After first results were emitted—feedback is provided on every change in this field.

 ##### `onFirstSuccessOrFirstBlur`
 Validation Layer emits first results immediately on successful validation or on first blur.
-After first results were emitted—feedback is instant.
+After first results were emitted—feedback is provided on every change in this field.

 ##### `onFirstSubmit`
 Validation Layer emits first results only after first submission attempt.
-After this all fields are switched to instant feedback strategy until validation layer will be reseted or remounted.
+After this results for each field are emitted on every change in this field until validation layer will be reseted or remounted (except fields with `instant` strategies, they will be receiving feedback instantly on every props update).

 -